Estimated reading time: 5 minutes

-The most practical way for me to find love was through online dating.
-I had no time to be out in the clubs or any other traditional way to find a partner.
-Personally, for me, I was upfront with mentioning that I have a son who is on the autism spectrum.
+Firstly, the most practical way for me to find love was through online dating.
+Secondly, I had no time to be out in the clubs or any other traditional way of finding a partner.
+Personally, for me, I was upfront with mentioning that I have an autistic son.
 In a way, it was like a process of elimination so that I knew from the start who would be understanding and comfortable enough to date a person who had such an amazing child.
-The duplication was a bit harder to explain so I would wait to reveal this.
+The microduplication was a bit harder to explain so I would wait to reveal this.

 I have had some horrific dating experiences.
-One date, we went out for some food, and the guy loudly said to me: “So who did your son catch his autism from?”
+For example, on one date, we went out for some food, and the guy loudly said to me: “So who did your son catch his autism from?”
 I was absolutely mortified!
-That was the only time I ever wanted to walk out on a date.
-I ended the night there and never spoke to the guy again.
+Moreover, that was the only time I walk out on a date.
+Thus, I ended the night there and never spoke to the guy again.
 I thought, I have no time for this foolishness and will never put myself in a situation like this again.
 That’s it!
 I will remain single for the rest of my life.

 Finding The Right Guy

 I was about to delete my online dating account, and by chance, I received a message.
-It was from a guy that I had spoken to the previous year.
+Additionally, it was from a guy that I messaged the previous year.
 He said: “Hi, I don’t know if you remember me, but we spoke before?”
 I knew who he was and always felt guilty for not meeting him for a date.
 It was as though fate had brought us back together.
 The previous year, I was not ready to date.
 I was not in the right frame of mind.
 I feel that you have to be self-secure before dating someone else.

 At first, I was guarded, like an army mum.
-He managed to break down my barriers and got to know the real me.
-We had a lot in common, from our love of movies, music and Studio Ghibli to our interests in museums and travelling.
+He managed, though, to get to know the real me.
+Likewise, we had a lot in common, from our love of movies, music, and Studio Ghibli to our interests in museums and travelling.
 It just felt like second nature.
 Over time, I introduced him to my son.
 He took the time to get to know my son and interact with him.

 My son’s dad is also happily in a relationship.
-You could class us as a blended family.
-It involves a lot of spinning plates with me being the organiser, but it works for us.
+Additionally, you could class us as a blended family.
+It involves a lot of spinning plates (doing many things at once) with me being the organiser, but it works for us.